Ruling: LA officer used unreasonable force in Costco killing

 Russell and Paola French will have lifelong medical problems as a result of the shooting, Galipo said, and their surgeries have been postponed due to the coronavirus pandemic.
 The family has also filed a federal civil rights lawsuit against Sanchez and the city.

-LAPD Chief Michel Moore recommended to the civilian board of commissioners that the shooting was out of policy.
 Moore will now decide if the incident warrants further action, including discipline.

 “Regardless of the outcome of this next chapter, I express my profound regret for what occurred to the French family and loved ones,” he said in a statement.
 “The decisions and actions of this officer cannot be justified and are inconsistent with the Department’s Core values, training and expectations of every member of this organization.”